We need foster homes. If we can't house them, we can't save them.

 Would I be responsible for finding the animal a permanent home?

 We know that you will care about the outcome for your foster.
 Your evaluation of the animal’s personality and temperament will be an essential part of our placement decisions.
-Be assured that our adoption screening process includes a written application, an applicant interview with our Dog or Cat Shelter and Adoption Chair, and a thorough check of applicant references.
+Be assured that our adoption screening process includes a written application, an applicant interview with our Dog, Cat, or Exotics Shelter and Adoption Chair, and a thorough check of applicant references.

 Are you a "Foster Angel"?